CAAPIM/Releases/README.md

 In this version, we support the [Xamarin MASFoundation Library](link TBD), and these features:

-- Authentication and Authorization, limited to:
+- Authentication and authorization, limited to:
   - Device Registration
   - User log in and client credentials
   - Fingerprint session lock